Getting Started with ModSecurity on Scalingo

 ModSecurity is an open-source Web Application Firewall (WAF) that allows users to monitor, log and filter HTTP requests.
-A very common use case is to rely on a set of open-source rules provided by OWASP (called OWASP ModSecurity Core Rule Set (CRS)) to protect a web application against generic classes of vulnerabilities and Layer 7 attacks such as SQL injections, Cross Site Scripting, …
+A very common use case is to rely on a set of open-source rules provided by OWASP (called OWASP ModSecurity Core Rule Set (CRS)) to protect a web application against generic classes of vulnerabilities and threats such as SQL injections, Cross Site Scripting, etc.

 When enabled, ModSecurity analyzes every incoming HTTP request and compares the content of the request with a set of patterns.
 If there is a match, then it runs some actions, such as blocking the request, logging a message or returning a specific HTTP error.